Quantum Mpemba effect in parity-time symmetric systems: Identifying quantum Mpemba effect

-{\it Quantifier of QMPE--}To establish an unambiguous signature of the QMPE, we contrast the time evolution of the PT-symmetric qubit system initialized in two distinct states $\hat{\rho}^{\rm{I},\rm{II}}(0)$ with different initial distances from the steady state $\hat{\rho}_{\rm{ss}}$~\cite{Nava.24.PRL}.
-The QMPE occurs when any valid dynamical quantifier $\mathcal{O}(t)$ fulfills
+To establish an unambiguous signature of the QMPE, we contrast the time evolution of the PT-symmetric qubit system initialized in two distinct states $\hat{\rho}^{\rm{I},\rm{II}}(0)$ with different initial distances from the steady state $\hat{\rho}_{\rm{ss}}$~\cite{Nava.24.PRL}.
+An intersection between two dynamical trajectories occurs when any valid dynamical quantifier $\mathcal{O}(t)$ fulfills